-In all cases or for any reason whatsoever, should the number of seats of elected Directors actually filled fall below two before the normal expiry of these Directors' term of office, the vacant seats will remain vacant until such expiry date and until then, the Board of Directors will continue to meet and carry out valid business.
+If, after application of this Article, the number of seats of elected Directors actually filled falls below two before the normal expiry of these Directors' term of office, the vacant seats will remain vacant until such expiry date.
+Until then, the Board of Directors will continue to meet and carry out valid business.